FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

     "userId": "<PARENT_USER_ID>",
     "owner": true,
     "role": "Adult"
   }
 }'
 ```

 Here, `<YOUR_FUSIONAUTH_URL>` is your fully-qualified domain name, including the protocol, for example `https://local.fusionauth.io`, `<YOUR_API_KEY>` is the key that you created in the `Setting up a FusionAuth API key` section, and `<PARENT_USER_ID>` is the `User Id` of the parent user that you just recorded.
 Record the `Id` value in the response JSON that is returned upon executing the request.
-You will need it to add the child user to this family.
+This is the Id of the newly created Family in FusionAuth.
+You will need the Id to add the child user to this family.

 The request to add the child user to the family is similar, but has a few key differences.
 First, since the family already exists, you will use a `PUT` request rather than a `POST` request.
 Second, you need to supply the unique Id for the family in the request's URL.
 Finally, the `owner` and `role` values will be different.